 Clinical services, such as cognitive-behavioral therapy and dialectical behavioral therapy, are also helpful during the detox process as they can help you shift out of addictive thought processes while alleviating cocaine withdrawal symptoms.

 The cocaine detoxification process differs from other drug detox programs.
 Unlike the treatment for commonly abused depressants such as heroin and alcohol, no Food and Drug Administration (FDA) approved medications currently exist for prescribing specifically for the short-term treatment of cocaine withdrawal.

 That said, a medically supervised detox program will endeavor to make the process as safe and comfortable as possible by providing treatment if necessary for severe or persistent psychological symptoms.
 If flagged during dual diagnosis, other medications may be prescribed to reduce depression or anxiety.

 The first step in treatment, medical detox marks a crucial turning point in your addiction recovery journey.
 The next leg of the road is longer, aimed at healing holistic health, internalizing your coping mechanisms, and rebuilding the aspects of your life that substance abuse broke down.

 In practice, this means therapy, reflection, and rehabilitation.
 It isn’t easy, but by detoxing safely, you can win stable ground to stand on as you face the next step towards an authentic, healthy life.

-Contact local treatment facilities or American addiction centers to learn more about detox and the other treatments available for cocaine addiction.
+Contact Empowered Recovery Center to learn more about how to detox from cocaine and the other treatments available for cocaine addiction.